Build pipeline

 The transform cache

-Each transform result is cached in .cache/transforms/, keyed by a SHA‑256 of the file contents plus the toolchain identity — the versions of babel-preset-solid, @babel/core, and @babel/preset-typescript, the renderer path, and an internal cache version.
+Each transform result is cached in .cache/transforms/, keyed by a SHA‑256 of the file contents plus the toolchain identity — the selected framework, the versions of the JSX/compiler packages, the renderer path, and an internal cache version.
 Bumping any dependency invalidates the cache automatically.
 Because pass 2 loads through the same transformFile, the expensive Babel work runs once per file per build and pass 2 gets it for free.

 The walker skips *.generated.ts files entirely — the generated styles module (below) must never feed its own synthetic literals back into the scan.